Midland History-Kyle Womack

 In 2013, in another milestone for Parkhill, Gov. Rick Perry appointed Kyle to serve as a member of the Texas Board of Professional Engineers.
 He had served on numerous boards, committees and volunteer agencies, including the Texas Society of Professional Engineers as national director of Region III.
 He is a fellow of the National Society of Professional Engineers, and the Texas Engineering Foundation recognized him as a distinguished engineer and fellow.
 Among his other honors, Kyle is a past recipient of the Engineer of the Year for the Permian Basin Chapter of TSPE as well as the Travis Chapter of NSPE.

-Kyle will go part-time in December 2019 and now resides in Horseshoe Bay, Texas, with his wife Brenda.
+Kyle retired in December 2019 and now resides in Horseshoe Bay, Texas, with his wife Brenda.

 Darcy Knight, the Midland office’s first bookkeeper, said Kyle was an even-tempered, patient supervisor who made his mark in the community.